Monday, May 20 to Friday, July 26, 2019

-Duquesne University is excited to invite undergraduate biochemistry and chemistry majors interested in research to apply to the Integrated Computational and Experimental Chemistry NSF-REU Program, sponsored by the U.S. Department of Defense's Awards to Stimulate and Support Undergraduate Research Education (ASSURE) program in collaboration with the National Science Foundation's Research Experiences for Undergraduates (REU) program.
+Duquesne University is excited to invite undergraduate biochemistry and chemistry majors interested in research to apply to the Integrated Computational and Experimental Chemistry NSF-REU Program, sponsored by the National Science Foundation's Research Experiences for Undergraduates (REU) program.

 The novelty of the program is that students will learn how to integrate computational techniques into their repertoire of problem solving skills to be more effective in the laboratory.
 The objectives are:

 Connection of student(s) with faculty from the same institution to forge in-house student-mentor relationships (when possible).